Spitfire-Cluster-Community/ase-pe-pvp/docs/_articles/armor-and-gear.md

 ## Player Armor

 You can obtain endgame armor by defeating bosses.
-See [Primal Bosses](../primal-bosses) and [Eternal Bosses](../eternal-bosses) for more information.
+See {% include link.html title="Eternal Bosses" %} and {% include link.html title="Primal Bosses" %} for more information.

 - **Eternal Armor Set**
   - Eternal Helmet - 3x oxygen bonus